planger/qb-project.github.io/_qbproject/code/_learn.md

 Testing & modifying our application
 =======================

 To test our application you need to have a REST client available such as [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm).
-When executing requests with Postman you might need to set the ```Content-Type``` header to ```application/json```.
+When executing requests with Postman you might need to set the ```Content-Type``` header to ```application/json``` using the button _Headers_ in the upper-right area.

 Start up mongo (see the [additional instructions](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/) if you are starting Mongo for the first time) and switch back to your terminal and enter ```~run``` to start the server.
 The tilde in front of the ```run``` command instructs Play to recompile your source files on the fly in case you make any changes.
 If you wish to end running the server enter ```Ctrl + D```.